nhcooper123/blue-whale-bes/README.md

 Author(s): [Clive N. Trueman](mailto:trueman@noc.soton.ac.uk), Andrew L. Jackson and [Natalie Cooper](mailto:natalie.cooper.@nhm.ac.uk)

 This repository contains all the code and data used in the [link to paper will appear here]().
-This paper came from a BES small project grant (5771/6815) and focuses on *the* blue whale now adorning Hintze Hall at the Natural History Museum, London.
+This paper came from a BES small project grant (5771/6815) and focuses on *the* blue whale ("Hope") now adorning Hintze Hall at the Natural History Museum, London.

 To cite the paper:
 > XXX